Common courtesies for eating a business lunch with clients or vendors.

 Watch out for foods that are hard to eat, stain easily, or get stuck in your teeth.
 Burgers, finger foods, pasta could all be disastrous.
 I once ate churros with chocolate dipping sauce for dessert and ended up covered in chocolate by the end of the meal.

-The awkward social stuff
+The awkward social stuff that always happens at a business lunch

 - Greeting or meeting your guests for the first time